 Here I stepped inside the Ducati premises to hang out with 500 mechanics and engineers, all at least partially clad in the iconic red, as they crank out up to 200 of the fastest machines on the road every day.
 It is the real deal.

 Maserati, unfortunately, only lets people who own Maseratis tour their factory, but you can still visit the showroom floor and see exciting new models in the Museo Panini just outside Modena.
-I understand the reasons for keeping the factory tour an exclusive secret, but honestly, if you’re a Maserati owner, why would you ever want to do anything but drive a Maserati for the rest of your life.
+I understand the reasons for keeping the factory tour an exclusive secret, but honestly if you’re a Maserati owner, why would you ever want to do anything but drive a Maserati for the rest of your life.
 It’s like getting your girlfriend breast implants, then going to a silicone plant.

 Like Ducati, you can also do an on-site factory tour of the Lamborghini plant in Sant’Agata Bolognese.
 However, while no two auto manufacturers are alike, I prefer to describe one of the most fascinating events to hit Emilia Romagna in recent years.
 The Lamborghini 50th Anniversary took place in Bologna during May, 2013.

-One of the many highlights is one of the more well known test drivers, Valentino Balboni, driving only one of the two 350 GT convertibles ever made to the stage.
+One of the many highlights is one of the more well-known test drivers, Valentino Balboni, driving only one of the two 350 GT convertibles ever made to the stage.

-The Italian Motor Valley is a testament to the power of human ingenuity and it’s amazing to think that so many ideas and innovations came from such a small area.
+The Italian Motor Valley is a testament to the power of human ingenuity and it’s incredible to think that so many ideas and innovations came from such a small area.
 It’s incredibly humbling and inspiring.
 Enzo Ferrari himself once said, “If you can dream it, you can do it,” and a day trip through the Italian Motor Valley is enough to convince even the biggest cynic that it’s true.